demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

     1. Navigate to *Settings -> Integrations -> Classification and Mapping*.
     1. Select the mapper to which you want to add the field, for example, *IAM Sync User - Workday*, and click *Duplicate*.
     1. Click *IAM Sync User - Workday_copy*.
+    1. For the incoming mapper:
+       1. In the Playground, run the ***!get-mapping-fields*** command.
+       1. Locate the results for you integration.
+       1. Click **View full JSON in a new tab**.
+       1. Click **Download as a file**.
+The file will be downloaded to your Downloads folder.
+       1. Copy only the attributes/values of the *User Profile* field of the downloaded JSON file, and save it in a separate JSON file.
+       1. Under *Get data*, select **Upload JSON** and upload the saved JSON file.
+    1. For the outgoing mapper:
         1. Under *Get data*, select the source from which you want to retrieve the sample data for mapping.
-    1. Under *Select Instance*, select the instance of the selected source.
+        2. Under *Select Instance*, select the instance of the selected source.
-    1. Under *Incident Type*, select the relevant incident type, as follows:
+    3. Under *Incident Type*, select the relevant incident type.
         - for the Workday incoming mapper, add the field to the *IAM - Sync User*, *IAM - New Hire*, *IAM - Rehire User*, *IAM - Update User* and *IAM - Terminate User* incident types.
         - for Okta, Active Directory, ServiceNow, GitHub and the rest of the IAM integrations, add the field to the UserProfile incident type in both the incoming and outgoing mappers.
     1. Map the new field you have created to the field in the schema.
 For purposes of this example, we have mapped the Sample-Field-IAM field to the employee number.